 This option enables the Raid subsystem to spin down HDDs of a Raid Set after they become idle after a preset period of time.
 In this level, the drives stop spinning and go into sleep mode.
-The power saving is from 60% to 70%.
+The power consumption of the Idle HDD saving is from 60% to 70%.
 Recovery time is 30 to 45 seconds.